kubermatic/docs/content/kubeone/master/architecture/concepts/_index.en.md

 [officially supported][supported-providers].
 Otherwise, KubeOne Static Workers are recommended instead.

+Additional information about the infrastructure management, such as what are the infrastructure requirements and how to use the Terraform integration, can be found in the [Infrastructure Management document][infrastructure-management].

-## Example Terraform Scripts
+### Example Terraform Scripts

 To make it easier to get started, we provide example Terraform scripts that you can use to create the needed infrastructure and instances.
 The example Terraform scripts are available for all
-[natively supported][supported-providers] providers and can be found on [GitHub][terraform-scripts].
+[officially supported][supported-providers] providers and can be found on [GitHub][terraform-scripts].

 {{% notice warning %}}